 Then, just relax and take the test.

-The Pymetrics test is now part of the application process for all undergraduate and experienced-hire applicants.
+The BCG Pymetrics test is now part of the application process for all undergraduate and experienced-hire applicants.
 MBA students outside of core schools will be asked to complete the Pymetrics test as well.

 It’s not yet clear whether BCG is using the Pymetrics tests to make decisions on moving candidates forward to first round interviews.
 They may just be analyzing the predictive power of the tests or, in other words, looking to see whether candidates’ scores on the Pymetrics test correlate with hiring decisions made through the traditional interview process.

 In the past, top consulting firms have tested changes to their recruiting process carefully before using new methods to make recruiting decisions.
+Because of this, you’ll want to ensure that your consulting cover letter and resume are as strong as possible, as these are still the primary things that will determine which candidates get interviews.

 After reading this page, we hope you feel ready to take the BCG Pymetrics test.
 After you do, tell us what you thought of it in the comments below!